fossasia/wp-rotatingtweets/readme.txt

 In most cases, each use (or "instance") of this plug-in gets data from Twitter every 2 minutes.
 The exception is when two or more instances share the same settings (screen name etc.), in which case they share the same data rather than each calling it separately.

 == Upgrade notice ==
-= 0.502 =
+= 0.505 =
-Javascript fix for zero height tweets problem
+Minimised Javascript.
+Set-up for I18n.
+Includes Javascript fix for zero height tweets problem.

 == Changelog ==
+= 0.505 =
+Minimised Javascript.
+Set-up for I18n.

 = 0.502 =
 Javascript fix for zero height tweets problem